-Frequently Asked Questions
+##Frequently Asked Questions

+#What is the Ready and Resilient Campaign?
 The campaign is a comprehensive plan to address the immediate and enduring needs of the Total Army, including the active, Reserve, and National Guard Soldiers, Families, and Army civilians.
 The campaign will instill a cultural change in the Army by directly linking personal resilience to readiness and emphasizing the responsibility of people at all levels to build and maintain resilience.

+#Why is the Army conducting this campaign?
 The U.S. Army remains engaged in the longest period of combat operations in its nation's history with an all-volunteer force.
 The unprecedented length and the persistent nature of conflict during this period have tested the capabilities and fortitude of its Soldiers and the Army as an institution.
 The Ready and Resilient Campaign is designed to guide the Army's efforts in building and maintaining resilience across the Total Army (Soldiers, Army civilians and Family members), improving unit readiness and further reinforcing the Army profession.
 The Ready and Resilient Campaign is comprehensive in addressing the immediate and enduring needs for Active, Reserve, and National Guard Soldiers, Army civilians and Families.

+#Will this campaign result in new programs?
 Not initially.
 The programs and services, aligned and synchronized in the campaign, already exist.
 Later phases of the campaign will review the needs of the force to determine if existing programs and services continue to be effective.
 The campaign is intended to leverage existing programs and to assess and identify any gaps or redundancies.
 There are presently numerous support programs and services, some of which were established during this period of persistent conflict, available to assist Soldiers, Army civilians and Family members in coping with challenges and stresses.
 Some of these programs and services are designed to increase resilience and are preventive in nature, others focus on providing assistance and support in reaction to a particular incident or challenge.
 While much good has come from these efforts, they are not fully synchronized and their effectiveness is difficult to measure.
 The campaign also directs the refinement of the governance, policies, and coordination of proven programs and services to enable the chain of command to effectively promote readiness and resilience.

+#When will the Army see results of the campaign on suicide rates, sexual assault and hazing?
 It is not possible to definitively state exactly when any new program or campaign will make an impact.
 Certainly our Soldiers, civilians and Family members deserve every effort we make to mitigate those stressors.
 The Army is dedicated to preventing suicides, sexual assaults and hazing and is constantly developing new methods to address those issues.
 It is vitally important we continue to review the Army programs supporting unit readiness and individual resilience as we seek to build, strengthen, maintain, and assess Total Army fitness, individual performance, and unit readiness.

+#Does this campaign indicate that the Army is not currently ready and resilient?
 No. The Ready and Resilient Campaign is about strengthening resilience and improving the readiness of today's Soldiers, Army civilians, and Family members and those who will follow them.
 The unprecedented length and the persistent nature of conflict during the past 12 years have tested the capabilities and the resilience of our Soldiers and the Army as an institution.
 The vast majority of our active duty, Army Guard and Reserve Soldiers have maintained resilience in this time of persistent conflict.
 However, the stresses of combat and strains from deployments have amplified lapses in standards and discipline among Soldiers and leaders at all levels, and contributed to the current negative trends in suicides, domestic violence, sexual harassment and assaults, drug and alcohol abuse, bullying and hazing.

 #Who is in charge of monitoring and reporting the results of the campaign?